douugdev/react-native-apk-update/README.md

 # react-native-apk-update

 A JS/TS Library to download and install a new apk version of mobile apps.
 Wrapper of [react-native-apk-installer-n](https://github.com/nodece/react-native-apk-installer-n) with support to legacy android versions.
+Design to update existing applications e.g.: if you have app A and needs to update it from inside itself, you should create a update Alert that will use this lib to download and install the respective apk from your http server/api.

 ## Installation